stephan-hof/pyrocksdb/docs/api/database.rst

         Store the mapping "key->value" in the database.

-        :param string key: Name of the entry to store
+        :param bytes key: Name of the entry to store
-        :param string value: Data of this entry
+        :param bytes value: Data of this entry

     .. py:method:: merge(key, value)

         Merge "value" with the existing value of "key" in the database.

-        :param string key: Name of the entry to merge
+        :param bytes key: Name of the entry to merge
-        :param string value: Data to merge
+        :param bytes value: Data to merge

     .. py:method:: delete(key)

         If the database contains a mapping for "key", erase it.
 Else do nothing.

-        :param string key: Key to erase
+        :param bytes key: Key to erase

     .. py:method:: clear()